buddhist-uni/buddhist-uni.github.io/_content/booklets/mn_sujato.md

 course: mn
 ---

-A public domain translation of the Majjhima Nikāya into straightforward English, crafted using the translations on [SuttaCentral](https://suttacentral.net/mn){:target="_blank"}.
+A public domain translation of the Majjhima Nikāya into straightforward English, made from the translations on [SuttaCentral](https://suttacentral.net/mn){:target="_blank"}.